Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Deployment can be a challenging phase of the military lifecycle, but it’s important to know that you don’t have to go through it alone.
 The military provides a variety of resources and support programs — ranging from educational briefings to morale calls — for your loved ones, children and service members to ease the stress of deployment.
 Military members may be assigned to a specific installation but support may come from local communities, Yellow Ribbon events or the installation itself.

-Military and family life consultants are licensed mental health professionals who possess master or doctorate degrees.
+Military and Family Life Consultants (MFLCs) are licensed mental health professionals who possess master or doctorate degrees.
 MFLCs provide situational, problem-solving consultations.
 No written records are kept, and these services are free to soldiers and family members.
-MFLCs are available on post and can be reached by contacting the U.S. Army Garrison-Humphreys Army Community Service at DSN 315-757-2363/2372.
+MFLCs are available on post and can be reached by contacting the U.S. Army Garrison-Humphreys Army Community Service at DSN 315-757-2598/2585/2599.

-FRG Leader Course: One component of the 3-hour FRG training is the FRG leader course.
+One component of the 3-hour SFRG training is the SFRG leader course.
 Training addresses an overview of establishing and maintaining Family Readiness Groups.
 Students successfully completing this training receive an IMCOM Certificate of Training

-FRG Key Contact Course: Another component of the 3-hour FRG training course that provides an overview of training and resources for Family Readiness Group Key Callers.
+Another component of the 3-hour SFRG training course that provides an overview of training and resources for Family Readiness Group Key Callers.
 Attendees receive an IMCOM Certificate of Training.

-FRG Fund Custodian Course: The final component of the 3-hour FRG training course that provides an overview of training and resources for Family Readiness Group Fund Custodians.
+The final component of the 3-hour SFRG training course that provides an overview of training and resources for Family Readiness Group Fund Custodians.
 Attendees receive an IMCOM Certificate of Training.

 Mobilization and Deployment Readiness Program